Best Backpacking Sleeping Bags 2024

 The Spoon™ shape of this mummy bag adds extra room at the elbows and knees to allow for more comfortable side-sleeping.
 And while we agree that this is a comfortable sleeping bag for side sleepers, our pick for Best Backpacking Sleeping back for Side Sleepers (see below) offers not just extra room, but more stretch for those who toss and turn as well.

-The Nemo Forte 20 is on the heavier side of sleeping bags we tested, which might deter ultralight backpackers.
-The men’s regular weighs 2 lbs 14 oz, and the women’s weighs in at 3 lbs 5 oz.
-Still, this is on the lighter weight side for synthetic bags.
-It's typical with any synthetic bag you choose for synthetic insulation to weigh more than a down bag of. the same temperature rating.
-The warmth to weight ratio of synthetic won't be as good.
+The Nemo Forte 20 is the heaviest sleeping bag we tested, which might deter ultralight backpackers.
+The men’s regular weighs 3 lbs 7 oz, and the women’s weighs 3 lbs 15 oz.
+It's typical with any synthetic bag you choose for synthetic insulation to weigh more than a down bag of the same temperature rating.
+The warmth-to-weight ratio of synthetic won't be as good.
 However, it is suitable for vegans and will stay warm, even when it gets wet.
 This is a good option for backpackers who are worried about getting their sleeping bag wet while hiking in rainy conditions.

 Temperature Rating (F), EN Comfort/EN Lower Limit: 30